postsharp/Metalama.Documentation/conceptual/Aspects/advising/initializers.md

 [!include[Programmatic Initializer](../../../code/Metalama.Documentation.SampleCode.AspectFramework/ProgrammaticInitializer.cs)]

-## Before object constructor
+## Before any object constructor

-To inject some initialization before any user code of the instance constructor is called:
+To inject some initialization before any user code of the any instance constructor is called:

 1. Add a method of signature `void BeforeInstanceConstructor()` to your aspect class and annotate it with the `[Template]` custom attribute.
 The name of this method is arbitrary.
 2. Call the <xref:Metalama.Framework.Advising.IAdviceFactory.AddInitializer*?text=builder.Advice.AddInitializer> method in your aspect (or <xref:Metalama.Framework.Advising.IAdviceFactory.AddInitializer*?text=amender.Advice.AddInitializer>) in a fabric).
 Pass the type that must be initialized, then the name of the method of the previous step, and finally the value `InitializerType.BeforeInstanceConstructor`.